 It’s one thing to do the Challenge for a week, it’s another to struggle week in and week out over many months to afford food on a limited budget.
 Taking the SNAP Challenge yourself —or hosting a Challenge in your community —will raise awareness of the value of SNAP benefits to families with low incomes and why the program must be protected.
 FRAC has developed a toolkit and sample materials (here) to use in bringing the SNAP Challenge to your organization or community.
 Many participants record their impressions as they go through the Challenge, video taping or blogging about their experiences.
 Let us know what your experience was like, and we may post your video on our website.

 Farmers allow us to go into their fields along with our gleaning partners and volunteers to pick fresh produce that remains after the harvest.
-The produce we pick goes to one of the Alliance food banks for distribution to food pantries and other hunger relief organizations.
+The produce we harvest goes to one or more of our Feeding America member food banks for distribution to food pantries and other hunger relief organizations.

 Other Individual and Organizational Volunteer Opportunities

 - Volunteer at a summer or after-school feeding site and help with meals or activities.

 - Lead a Cooking Matters at the Store tour.

 - Start a Cooking Matters program at your church or civic group.